joel-crasto/joel-crasto/README.md

 <h1>Welcome to my GitHub!</h1>

 I'm currently studying Computer Engineering at the University of Waterloo.
 I'm currently interested in software design, embedded systems, electrical design, and I work on a variety of projects in all areas to continue to grow as a developer!
+Please note some hyperlinks may not work or lead to private pages, as I'm working to update my portfolio for F25.

 <h1>Languages and Tools</h1>